 I would show up with Sasha, and we would spar a bit.
 I didn’t like sparing with Sasha.
 The guy didn’t pull his punches.
 If I landed a blow, Sasha took it personally and went ape shit.

 “Easy,” I would say.

-But Sasha was like an animal.
-I couldn’t get close to him.
+But Sasha would close in like an animal.
+I couldn’t get near him.
 I would move in.
 Boom, he’d hit me with a hard right.
 I got a couple of punches in and then he’d go crazy.
 No holds barred.
 In the end I would throw in the towel.
 I’d have a nice black eye I’d have to nurse with a cold Red Bull pressed to my face.

 “Do you think I am too aggressive?”
 Sasha would ask.
 “I just have had a lot of stress lately.
 With my mačka and losing money on football etc. Maybe I should see a psychiatrist.
 Sometimes I think I am not normal.”